Souvenirs with Kanji characters at Asakusa

-Kanji is a typical ideogram in the world, and each character has any meaning and reading.
+Kanji is a typical ideogram in the world.

 The variation of Kanji character is overwhelming in the world.

-But, every country doesn't use all Kanji characters.
+By the way, every country doesn't use all of the Kanji characters.

 In Japan, a Kanji set with limited characters is organized by Japanese government.